eoduself/UDL/README.md

 # Universal Document Linking for Enhancing the Zero-Shot Retrieval

 > [!NOTE]
-> We plan to share retrieval models fine-tuned using the Universal Document Linking (UDL) method.
+> Performance variations may arise due to inconsistencies in synthetic query generation.
+To address this, we plan to share retrieval models fine-tuned with the Universal Document Linking (UDL) method.

 Thank you for visiting our repository for *Link, Synthesize, Retrieve: Universal Document Linking for Zero-Shot Information Retrieval*, presented at EMNLP 2024.